 - Learning from teaching

 This category includes courses and activities that test current and established knowledge in your specialty.
-It can include CME, activities that examine your knowledge in specific clinical areas, attending learning sessions or participating in the ABIM Care of the Underserved activity.
+It can include CME, activities that examine your knowledge in specific clinical areas, attending learning sessions or participating in the Society of Hospital Medicine’s Care For the Underserved activity.

 Expanding areas of study